Category Archives: Queen Victoria’s Household

 Sir James Clark served as Queen Victoria’s Physician-in-Ordinary from 1837 – 1860.

 Sir James Clark was born on December 14, 1788, at Cullen House in Cullen, Banffshire, Scotland where his father David Clark, married to Isabella Scott, was the butler of James Ogilvy, 7th Earl of Findlater.
 Clark started his education at the kirk (church) school in Cullen.
-When his parents moved to Kilnhillock, Clark then attended the nearby Fordyce School, a prestigious grammar school in the village of Fordyce, Banffshire, Scotland.
+When his parents moved to Kilnhillock, Clark attended the nearby Fordyce School, a prestigious grammar school in the village of Fordyce, Banffshire, Scotland.
 Clark intended to be a lawyer and enrolled at the University of Aberdeen.
 He worked for a short time as a lawyer before abandoning his law career and enrolling at the University of Edinburgh to study medicine and in 1809, Clark qualified as a member of the Royal College of Surgeons of Edinburgh.

 After further medical training at the Royal Hospital Haslar in Hampshire, England, Clark began a career in the medical service of the Royal Navy during the Napoleonic Wars.
 While on board naval ships, he developed a life-long passion for meteorology and how the weather interacts with the human body.
 At the end of the wars, Clark enrolled in the University of Edinburgh and graduated with an M.D. degree in 1817.

 In 1818, Clark offered to accompany a patient suffering from advanced tuberculosis to Italy.
-He then settled in Rome in 1819, established a medical practice there, and treated many wealthy British expatriates.
+He settled in Rome in 1819, established a medical practice there, and treated many wealthy British expatriates.
 One of his patients was the poet John Keats who was quite ill.
 Clark concluded that his illness was a stomach ailment caused by stress and put Keats on a starvation diet and regularly bled him.
 Keats died after four months of treatment by Clark who has since been criticized for his failure to diagnose tuberculosis.

 While serving in the Royal Navy, Clark had visited the home of the Reverend John Stephen in Nassau in the Bahamas.
 He fell in love with Rev. Stephen’s daughter Barbara.
 The couple married in 1820 and had one son John Forbes Clark.
 In 1826, Clark and his family moved to London where he set up a practice on George Street, Hanover Square.

 During the summers, Clark acted as physician to Prince Leopold of Saxe-Coburg-Saalfeld (King Leopold I of the Belgians from 1831) as he traveled through the spa towns of Germany.
 Through this connection, in 1835, Clark was appointed physician to Leopold’s sister the Duchess of Kent (born Princess Victoria of Saxe-Coburg-Saalfeld), the widow of King George III’s son Prince Edward, Duke of Kent.
 The Duchess’ only child Princess Victoria of Kent was the heir to the British throne.
-Several months after her accession to the throne in June 1837, Queen Victoria appointed Clark her Physician-in-Ordinary and created him Baronet of St. George’s Hanover Square, London.
+Several months after she acceded to the throne in June 1837, Queen Victoria appointed Clark her Physician-in-Ordinary and created him Baronet of St. George’s Hanover Square, London.

 Even though Clark treated renowned patients, his abilities as a medical doctor were doubtful.
 George Villiers, 4th Earl of Clarendon said he would not trust Clark to “attend a sick cat.”
 It seems his medical career owed more to his diplomatic treatment of his patients rather than his medical competence.
 There were several instances of his medical incompetence while he served as the royal Physician-in-Ordinary.